centau/ecr/api/View.md

 ### include()

-Only includes entities with all of the given components into the view.
+Includes entities with the given components into the view.

 - **Type**